bibleexchange/courses/homiletics-1/en/999_study-of-the-word-of-God.md

 # The Study of the Word of God

-> Jeremiah 3:15&mdash;And I will give you pastors according to mine heart, which shall feed you with knowledge and understanding.

-The ministry of the preacher is to feed the people with the truth of God’s Word.
-The preacher needs to be able to help people to understand the Bible.
-The preacher must first understand the Word for himself before he can preach to others.
-Nehemiah read from the book of the law, and then he explained the meaning to the people so they could understand God’s Word for themselves.
-This is what preaching is all about: proclaiming the Word of God in such a way that people can understand and receive the Word and then be encouraged to act on the Word.
-The goal of this class is to help the student learn how to study the Word.
-There is no set way of study; every preacher will develop their own style of studying the Scriptures.
-The preacher should develop a habit of reading the Bible every day.
-The preacher must know the Word before he can preach the Word.

-## The preacher should understand the meaning of the passage

-> II Peter 1:20&mdash;…no prophecy of the scripture is of any private interpretation.

-### There is only one correct meaning of a Bible passage

-The Bible is God’s message to man, and God knew what He meant when He gave man His Word.
-The Holy Spirit will help man understand the Word (John 16:13).
-Man will not receive the full understanding of the Word all at once.
-As the preacher prays, studies, and learns more of the Word, God will help him to understand more.
-The preacher should at least have an understanding of the passage he intends to preach.

 ### A key to correct Biblical interpretation is to understand a passage within context

 Context is how a word or sentence fits in relation to the whole sentence or passage.
 The best way to understand the meaning of a word is to see how that word is used in the sentence.